Zjx402/Kea2/README.md

 Currently, we support app driver [uiautomator2](https://github.com/openatx/uiautomator2).
 You can read its docs to learn how to write script.

-:smile: Just change the script in `quickstart2.py` to  experience feat 2.
+Just change the script in `quickstart2.py` to experience feat 2.

-**What we can do in stage2?**

-With the use of script, we can, but not limit to, compliting the following tasks.
-- **Take actions that require human knowledge**
-- **Entering a hard-to-reach state**
-- **Cooperate with other apps (share, payment...)**
-- **Guide the testing tool to a particular scenario to do stress test**
-- More to explore...

 ## Stage 3: Find functional bugs with assertions in scripts.